Definition: A secondary dominant is a dominant functioning chord of any major or minor chord in a key other than tonic.

 There are two chords that we have not analyzed – highlighted in purple (C#o7) and blue (G7).
 The G7 chord is analyzed on another page in this Manual (Secondary Dominants – Example 1); it is a V7/ii in the key of Bb which will be filled in on the following analyses of this example.

-The purple chord is not analyzed as is was before.
-It was indicated as a Eo7 but it is now indicated as a C#o7/E. These two chords are the same chord; Eo7 and C#o7 are enharmonic to each other.
+The purple chord des not have the same jazz chord indication as it did before.
+Previously, it was indicated as a Eo7, but now it is now indicated as a C#o7/E. These two chords are the same chord; Eo7 and C#o7 are enharmonic to each other.
 The C# and the Db are enharmonic and so the chord will sound the same.
 Therefore, this change was made to make its function more apparent.

 The following analysis will concentrate on the C#o7/E chord.